-Operational Plan 2021-2022 Activity Progress Commentary KI3.3.1 Engage key stakeholders for the preparation of the determination of Native Title on the Redlands Coast mainland.
-Corporate Governance a) Work with Traditional Owners and the Queensland Government on Native Title claim requirements.
-Q1 • 15.0% Council has undertaken preparatory work in relation to the mainland Native Title Claim.
+Operational Plan 2021-2022 Activity Commentary KI3.3.1 Engage key stakeholders for the preparation of the determination of Native Governance Title on the Redlands Coast mainland. a) Work with Traditional Owners and the Queensland Government on Native Title claim requirements.
+Q1 15.0% Council has undertaken preparatory work in relation to the mainland Native Title Claim.
 This has involved the identification of over 1,100 parcels of land currently under Council's control or with Council assets built thereon.
 An initial meeting between Council and the claimants has taken place during the reporting period.

-Q2 30.0% Council undertook preparatory work in relation to the mainland Native Title Claim.
+a) Work with Traditional Owners and the Queensland Government on Native Title claim requirements.
+Q2 • 30.0% Council undertook preparatory work in relation to the mainland Native Title Claim.
 This involved the identification of over 3,000 parcels of land currently under Council control or with Council assets built thereon.
-Court mediation will recommence in February 2022 to discuss a process to move forward. b) Develop a mainland Indigenous Land Use Agreement for both Traditional Owner groups.
-Q1 • 5.0% No progress on the development of the ILUA at the time of reporting due to extended Court timetable for the two Mainland Native Title Applications.
-Q2 • 5.0% No progress on the development of the ILUA at the time of reporting due to extended Court timetable for the two Mainland Native Title Applications.
+Court mediation will recommence in February 2022 to discuss a process to move forward.
+Q3 30.0% Council undertook preparatory work in relation to the mainland Native Title Claim.
+This involved the identification of over 3,000 parcels of land currently under Council control or with Council assets built thereon.
+Court mediation was in February 2022 to discuss a process to move forward.
+Further mediation is planned. b) Develop a mainland Indigenous Land Use Agreement for both Traditional Owner groups.
+Q1 • 5.0% No progress on the development of the ILUA at the time of reporting due to extended court timetable for the two mainland Native Title Applications.
+Q2 • 5.0% No progress on the development of the ILUA at the time of reporting due to extended court timetable for the two mainland Native Title Applications.
+Q3 • 5.0% No progress on the development of the ILUA at the time of reporting due to the extended court timetable for the two mainland Native Title Applications.

-KI3.3.2 Promote Quandamooka culture and information to improve understanding of Native Title.
-Communication, Engagement and Tourism ) Provide information through Council's communication Q1 channels including Our Redlands magazine, social media and nannels including Our Redlands magazine, social media and Q2 Q2 website.
+KI3.3.2 Promote Quandamooka culture and information to improve understanding Communication, Engagement and Tourism of Native Title. a) Provide information through Council's communication Q1 25.0% channels including Our Redlands magazine, social media and Q2 50.0% website.
+Q3 75.0%